dotnet/performance/docs/benchmarking-workflow-dotnet-runtime.md

 You can also create a **copy** of the folder with CoreRun and all the libraries to be able to run the benchmarks against the **unmodified base** in the future.

-After you introduce the changes and rebuild the part of dotnet runtime that you are working on **in Release** you should re-run the benchmarks.
+After you introduce the changes and rebuild the part of [dotnet/runtime](https://github.com/dotnet/runtime) that you are working on **in Release** you should re-run the benchmarks.
 Remember to store the results in a different folder.

 ```cmd
 C:\Projects\runtime\src\libraries\System.IO.Pipes\src> dotnet msbuild /p:ConfigurationGroup=Release